 This book celebrates people who are different from others, and presents strong female role models.
 Beloved by many, it may not "click" with other readers, because it is so different from other books.
 Loosely speaking, Meg is a bit like Claudia in From the Mixed-up Files of Mrs. Basil E. Frankweiler caught in a world that mixes The Giver and Ender's Game.

-There are three more books in this "Time Quartet," including A Wind in the Door, A Swiftly Tilting Planet, and Many Waters.
+There are four more books in this "Time Quintet," including A Wind in the Door, A Swiftly Tilting Planet, Many Waters, and An Acceptable Time.

 If you like this book, you may also like . . .